frelon/suse-elemental/docs/configuration-directory.md

 > **NOTE:** Before reviewing this file, make sure you familiarize yourself with the [release manifest](release-manifest.md) concept.

-One of Elemental's key features is enabling customers to base their image on a set of components that are aligned with a specific product release.
+One of Elemental's key features is enabling users to base their image on a set of components that are aligned with a specific product release.

 Consumers can use the `release.yaml` file to configure the desired product that they wish to use as base.
 Furthermore, they can explicitly choose which components from this product to enable based on their specific use-case.